Best Decking Options for Poolside Areas

 What About Cost?

-Let's face the elephant in the room.
-Yes, good materials and correct installation are going to cost you some money.
-But here's the thing scrimping on your pool deck can cost you more in the long run.
+Let's address the most pressing issue.
+Indeed, investing in high-quality materials and ensuring proper installation will incur significant costs.
+But here's the thing: scrimping on your pool deck can cost you more in the long run.

 Consider the cost per year of use, not just the purchase price.
 A correctly installed composite deck may cost more at first but will need almost nothing in 20+ years.